Taranks7/Streamlit/README.md

-# Stock closing prices of S&P500 companies
+ # Stock closing prices of S&P 500 companies

 - using the streamlit framework to create a web application
 - view application (when running) at: http://192.168.81.130:8501